Richard Marsland: Film

-He appeared as a record company executive in the 2006 Australian comedy film, BoyTown.
+He appeared as a record company executive in the 2006 Australian comedy film BoyTown.

 Death

 Marsland died near Melbourne on 6 December 2008.

 On 5 December 2008, Marsland was meant to have dinner with former colleague Tony Martin and friends at a pub, but he never showed.
 About 8:30 pm he phoned his mother Alisson, intent on finding out the family's plans the following day.
 She secretly hoped the questions related to his penchant for surprise visits home to Adelaide.
 Instead, it was a final phone call home hours before Richard drove to Shiprock Falls in Victoria's Dandenong Ranges, where he was found dead in his car by a park ranger around 10:30 am on Saturday.
-In an interview Mrs Alisson Marsland and her husband Peter, of Gawler River, South Australia, said their son had suffered depression and attempted suicide about 10 years ago but few people knew.
+In an interview, Mrs Alisson Marsland and her husband Peter, of Gawler River, South Australia, said their son had suffered depression and attempted suicide about 10 years ago but that few people knew.
 He recovered after extensive counselling and had been "happy and in control" ever since.

 But professional and personal difficulties in 2008, including a relationship break-up, wore down his coping mechanisms.
 He relapsed and reached his lowest ebb in October 2008, telling his parents he felt "lonely and alone".
 She said he was concerned about what his future held in 2009 and talked about going on holidays for a while.
 They flew to his home in Melbourne to support him, but, never wanting to worry his family, Richard gave no indication of just how low he had sunk.
 "He never would have wanted to hurt anyone," Peter said.
 "This was not an act of selfishness on his behalf; rather, a loss to his recurring battle with depression.
 This was a way for Richard to get release from his pain and nothing else."

 Subsequent to his death, Triple M said his role was to have been expanded on the Pete & Myf show in 2009, but friends said he had been told it would be cut back.